Rockwood, Maine

 On April 15, 2023, at around 8:30 A.M EST (Eastern Standard Time), a CPKC (Canadian Pacific Kansas City) freight train derailed southwest of Rockwood, causing a minor forest fire.
 The train was carrying six Lumber cars and three locomotives.
 Three railroad workers were taken to a nearby hospital with non-life-threatening injuries.
 This event occurred just the day after The Canadian Pacific Railway (CP) and the Kansas City Southern Railway (KCS) had officially merged into one.

 Climate

-Brassua Dam is about 3 miles (4.8km) west of Rockwood, upstream from the Moosehead River inlet.
+Brassua Dam is approximately three miles (4.8 km) west of Rockwood, upstream from the Moosehead River inlet.
 Brassua Dam has a humid continental climate (Köppen Dfb), bordering on subarctic climate (Köppen Dfc).